iqbaaaaalf/JSONpediaJava/README.md

 The resulting jar will also be in ```build/libs``` with the name ```jsonpedia-full-{VERSION}.jar```.

-Please note that building a capsule will not run any tests.
+Please note that building a fat jar will not run any tests.

 ## Run the web interface